fasthakerm/babycrypt/README.md

 it's clear that the problem base on the factorisation of N.

-let's find now  an easy solution.
+let's find now  an easy solution

 after connecting to server we get: